 - Lastly, add the peeled and deveined shrimp to the pan and bake for 6 minutes.

 I highly recommend you use colossal shrimp (15 shrimp per pound or at the very minimum extra jumbo shrimp (16-20 per pound.)
-Using any smaller amount you will have to be very careful when baking them that they do not overcook.
+Using large shrimp will help them stay moist and not get overcooked.

 You don't have to at all.
 I have found in entertaining that its just easier for my guests but some people love the added flavor that comes with keeping the shells on while cooking!

-I suggest using 4 tablespoons total-- 1 tablespoon for each ingredient.
-If you are using something that is really salty--- like a Lawrys seasoning salt you will want to cut that number in half as my seasoning mix is light on salt!
+I suggest using 4 tablespoons totalu002du002d 1 tablespoon for each ingredient.
+If you are using something that is really saltyu002du002d- like a Lawrys seasoning salt you will want to cut that number in half as my seasoning mix is light on salt!

 The Sheet Pan Shrimp Boil recipe is almost foolproof if you follow these tips